top of page

 4. Begin crocheting with new yarn.

 To perform this color change method with taller stitches, follow the same steps.
-Just perform the color change step before you yarn over and pull through those last 2 loops on your hook!
+Just introduce the new color just before you yarn over and pull through those last loops on your hook!

 With this method, the last stitch you make with yarn A is completed entirely.
 Yarn B is introduced in a separate step that follows the last stitch.